Sagging breasts

 What is breast ptosis?

-Breast ptosis is characterized by sagging, drooping breasts.
-This sagging of the breasts is a natural reaction that intensifies with age, since over the years the breasts lose their shape and the skin slackens, causing the areola to move downwards.
+Breast ptosis is characterised by sagging and drooping breasts.
+This sagging of the breasts is a natural reaction that intensifies with age, because breasts lose their shape and skin firmness with age, causing the areola to move downwards.

 What causes breast ptosis?

-The pencil testis a good way of finding out how much you are affected by sagging breasts.
-Place a pencil under your breast, in the submammary fold.
-If the pencil stays in place without falling out, the breast is considered to be sagging.
-The stronger the pencil’s hold, the more severe the breast ptosis.
+The pencil test is a simple way to assess the degree of breast sagging.
+Place a pencil beneath the breast, along the inframammary fold.
+If it stays in place without falling, the breast is considered to be sagging, and the firmer the pencil’s hold, the more pronounced the ptosis.

 What are the consequences of breast ptosis?